vslutov/face-detection/README.md

 This repository consist of multiple files:

-- `Face_Detection.ipyb` -- main task, read and do.
+- `Face_Detection.ipynb` -- main task, read and do.
 - `get_data.py` -- script to download data for task, run automatically from main task.
   You don't need download data manually.
 - `scores.py` -- scores, which are using in main task.